-He enrolled in West Point but was kicked out for bad behavior and poor marks.
+He enrolled in West Point but got kicked out for bad behavior and poor marks — by Robert E. Lee, then commandant.
 He moved to Paris at the age of 21, never to live in the United States again.

-Whistler cut quite a figure in London as a publicity hound and bon vivant who gave extravagant brunches he couldn’t afford and made enemies of his friends.
+Whistler cut quite a figure in London as a publicity hound and bon vivant.
+He gave extravagant brunches he couldn’t afford and made enemies of his friends.
 The great artist Edgar Degas once said to him, “Whistler, you behave as if you have no talent.”

 His religious mother put a damper on his lifestyle when she came to live with him in 1864.
-She gave religious tracts to his decadent poet friend, Algernon Charles Swinburne, and she destroyed some of her son’s drawings because they disgusted her.
+She gave religious tracts to his decadent poet friend, Algernon Charles Swinburne, She also destroyed some of her son’s drawings because they disgusted her.

-He painted her seated in 1871 because she wasn’t sturdy enough to stand for hours on end.
+He painted her seated in 1871 because she didn’t have enough stamina to stand for hours on end.
 He worked hard to get the painting just right, and he did capture his mother’s expression of patient forbearance.
 She was, in fact, praying while she posed.
-Perhaps she was praying for him.
+Perhaps she prayed for him.

 Despite their differences, Whistler was devoted to his mother.
 After she died on Jan.
 3, 1881, he took her maiden name as his middle name.
 He said he saw in his mother’s face, ‘grace wedded to dignity, strength enhancing sweetness.’

 Whistler was perennially broke, and the painting was in hock when his mother died.
 He borrowed money to get it back.
 His friend Degas arranged to have it exhibited at the French Salon, where it won a prize.
 Some of his other friends lobbied to have it purchased by the Musée du Luxembourg in Paris.

 Like a Dream